Unlock Vitality at Every Stage: Active & Ageless Fitness for the Over50s

 Stress is common among most of us in society these days.
-The pace at which life flies by can lead to us feeling flustered, drained, tired, and overwhelmed.
-Exercise not only causes the release of the substances mentioned above, but it more simply can provide a healthy distraction for the brain.
+The pace at which life flies by can make us feel flustered, drained, tired, and overwhelmed.
+Exercise not only causes the release of the substances mentioned above, but it can also provide a healthy distraction for the brain.

 Suggested activities: vinyasa yoga, running, walking, swimming, resistance training

 Sleep is critical as it is the most restorative phase of life we experience.
-Physical activity has been shown to increase the time spent in a deep sleep each night, as well as improve the quality and length of sleep – meaning our bodies and brains are able to perform at their highest levels during waking hours.
+Physical activity has been shown to increase the time spent in a deep sleep each night, as well as improve the quality and length of sleep.
+That means our bodies and brains are able to perform at their highest levels during waking hours.

-Studies looking into natural serotonin levels in the brain during and after periods of exercise – have concluded that physical activity can help in the treatment as well as prevention of depression.
+Studies looking into natural serotonin levels in the brain during and after periods of exercise have concluded that physical activity can help in the treatment and prevention of depression.

 Suggested activities: swimming, HIIT training, resistance training, endurance training